 Cell Phones & Internet Service

+Please check with your wireless provider to see if your phone and service will work in your destination country.
+Options include activating international roaming or you can buy a local SIM card at the airport and insert this in your mobile phone (just make certain your phone can accept one as technology is perpetually changing), or simply turning off cellular service and relying on Wi-Fi to make calls and access the internet.
 If your phone can connect to Wi-Fi, you may be able to make voice and video calls free of charge.
-Please contact your cell phone provider for further details.
-Another option if you have access to Wi-Fi, is to use smartphone apps like Skype, WhatsApp, or Viber to send text messages, and make voice calls, or video calls.
+Another option if you have access to Wi-Fi is to use smartphone apps like Skype, WhatsApp, or Viber to send text messages, and make voice calls, or video calls.
 Many smartphones, tablets, or laptops come with one of these apps pre-installed or you can download for free.
-If bringing a laptop or tablet, get a good dustcover to protect it at all times.

 Make sure if you do NOT want to use your cell phone that you turn off your cellular data.
 You could incur huge charges if you are not on Wi-Fi.
 Putting your phone in airplane mode if you mainly use it for photos will save the battery as well.
 Your hotels and most local restaurants provide Wi-Fi at least in their common areas.
 Although it is generally a reliable service, it can be affected by adverse weather conditions due to the remote location.